barrosodavid/cs2340-android-tutorial/src/content/docs/team-intro/intro.md

 - Recording of the college app video showcase.

 ## Hans Ibarra
+First Year CS Student
 - Developed the Assignment screen and sorting functionality in the College App
-- Designed home screen
+- Designed & Styled home screen
--
+- Completed Second Fragment Part of Tutorial